WDIO-DT

-WDIO-DT (channel 10) is a television station in Duluth, Minnesota, United States, affiliated with ABC and owned by Hubbard Broadcasting.
-The station's studios and transmitter are located on Observation Road in Duluth.
+WDIO-DT (channel 10) and WIRT-DT (channel 13) are television stations licensed respectively to Duluth and Hibbing, Minnesota, United States, serving as the ABC affiliates for northeast Minnesota and northwest Wisconsin.
+The stations are owned by Hubbard Broadcasting.
+WDIO-DT's studios and transmitter facilities are located on Observation Road in Duluth.

-WIRT-DT (channel 13) in Hibbing, Minnesota, operates as a full-time satellite of WDIO; this station's transmitter is located at Maple Hill Park south of Hibbing.
+WIRT-DT operates as a full-time satellite of WDIO; WIRT's transmitter is located at Maple Hill Park south of Hibbing.
 WIRT covers areas of Minnesota's Iron Range (including Grand Rapids, Virginia and Chisholm) that receive a marginal to non-existent over-the-air signal from WDIO, although there is significant overlap between the two stations' contours otherwise.
-WIRT is a straight simulcast of WDIO; on-air references to WIRT are limited to Federal Communications Commission (FCC)-mandated hourly station identifications during newscasts and other programming.
+WIRT is a straight simulcast of WDIO; on-air references to WIRT are limited to Federal Communications Commission (FCC)–mandated hourly station identifications during newscasts and other programming.
 Aside from the transmitter, WIRT does not maintain any physical presence locally in Hibbing.

 History

-WDIO-TV first went on the air on January 24, 1966 and has transmitted from its first day in color.
+WDIO-TV first went on the air on January 24, 1966, and has transmitted from its first day in color.
 It immediately joined ABC, which had previously been relegated to off-hours clearances on CBS affiliate KDAL-TV (channel 3, now KDLH) and NBC affiliate WDSM-TV (channel 6, now KBJR-TV).
 It was owned by Frank Befera, a trained engineer who owned a chain of radio stations across northeastern Minnesota.
 WIRT went on the air on August 31, 1967.
 Befera sold channels 10 and 13 to publishers Harcourt Brace Jovanovich in 1977, but remained as president and general manager.
 HBJ sold the stations to Hubbard Broadcasting in 1986, and Befera retired a year later.

 The station utilized a longtime logo from the 1980s until 2019, when it switched to a callsign-only logo.
 The lettering used in the logo (which blends a number "10" into the "IO" lettering) dates back to as late as the early 1970s.
 Changes to the 10/13 logo until 2019 merely depended on changes to ABC's logo and branding guidelines.

 On April 11, 2008, a blizzard swept through the Northland.
 This resulted in power outages in Duluth, causing WDIO, KDLH and KBJR all to lose their signal at times.

 On November 28, 2011, MeTV replaced RTV on 10.2 and 13.2.
 At the end of September 2017, WDIO/WIRT added Ion Television programming to their third subchannels, and all three signals now run in 720p high definition.

-Programming

-In addition to the ABC network schedule, syndicated programming featured on WDIO/WIRT includes Live with Kelly and Ryan, Tamron Hall and Entertainment Tonight.

 Every New Year's Eve, WDIO often cuts in to Dick Clark's New Year's Rockin' Eve to broadcast the SMDC New Year's Eve Ball, which was a fundraiser for the hospital.
 In 2008, after 17 years of televising the event, WDIO announced that it would stop its annual broadcast.
 This decision, along with declining attendance, led to the decision to cancel the event.
 The Ball itself ran for 23 years and at its peak hosted 4,000 guests.